Mamerto Adan is a feature writer who is back in college once again. Science is one of his favorite topics.

-Despite of its many flaws, this is one of those series I’m really fond of.
-In fact, for me, it ranks as number two with Gundam 00 as number one.
-And I know a lot of 90s kids like me feels the same way.
+Despite its many flaws, this is one of those series I’m really fond of.
+In fact, for me, it ranks as No. 2 with Gundam 00 as No. 1.
+And I know a lot of '90s kids like me feel the same way.
 Childhood nostalgia should be a reason why we are so attached to this poorly made series.
 Nostalgia put aside, there is a good reason why Gundam Wing became a cult classic.

 The Dragonball series, Sailor Moon, and other wild Japanese shows offered something new.
 An alternative to the kids cartoons back then.
 In fact, being unique is one of the selling points of Japanese anime.
 And when it was Gundam Wing’s turn to air in the west, kids were in for a new and different viewing experience.

 Gundam Wing Was Different

 At least during that time, its story, aesthetic, and themes had never been seen in the West.
 Yes, anime otakus will dismiss the Wing series as a pale attempt for a UC rebirth.
 Yet for Western fans, Gundam Wing was new and interesting.
 People might be familiar with Macross (Robotech), but it is clear that this was no Robotech or Voltron ripoff.
 From the characters, the mech designs, and even the story, Gundam Wing was a class of its own.
 And the fame of other anime like the DBZ series gave this anime a boost.